 Day 7 - It's Up to You!

-Your options could include some more wildlife walks (maybe a sacred crocodile pool?), a shopping trip to the local craft markets, or a school/village visit to see how Gambians live and study.
+Your options could include trips to Pirang-Bonto National Park, Katchikally (the sacred crocodile pool), Paradise Beach, a shopping trip to the local craft markets, or a school/village visit to see how Gambians live and study.
 After this week, you’ll have plenty of things you’ll want to do!

 Our volunteer research assistant costs start from;